Research is foundational to an effective counseling practice. The ACA Code of Ethics (2014) states that:

 - What are some potential research questions about substance use counseling that are well suited to qualitative research?

-What are some research questions about substance use counseling that are well suited to quantitative research?
+- What are some research questions about substance use counseling that are well suited to quantitative research?

 - Which of your values, biases, beliefs, and experiences makes you align with the research approach you selected in the previous question?